Empowering Faith in a Secular World

 There’s kingdom work to be done.
 God’s waiting…

-Here’s a little food for thought: Do you realize that God is dependent on you?
+Here’s some food for thought: Do you realize God depends on you?
 That’s not a typo.

 Say it to yourself, “God is dependent on ME!